nearform/the-fastify-workshop/deck.md

 # Step 11: Exercise 💻

-- create a `GET /` route in `routes/user/index.js`
+- Create a `GET /` route in `routes/user/index.js`

-- require authentication using the `preValidation` Fastify hook
+- Require authentication using the `preValidation` Fastify hook

-- use the `fastify.authenticate` decorator
+- Use the `fastify.authenticate` decorator

-- return the information about the currently authenticated user in the response
+- Return the information about the currently authenticated user in the response

 > 💡 you can get the current user from `request.user`